 - Your pelvic floor and why it’s important.
 The muscles that constitute your pelvic floor support the uterus, bladder, and rectum.
 When these muscles are stretched during pregnancy and childbirth, they can become slack, sometimes resulting in a leaky bladder, fecal incontinence, or even painful sexual intercourse.

 - Why do I have a leaky bladder?
 One common complaint for women 6 weeks postpartum is urinary incontinence.
 You might notice a small leak when you sneeze, laugh, or exert yourself.
-One of the best ways to combat incontinence is to perform Kegel exercises, which essentially works out those pelvic floor muscles so they tighten up and provide strong support for bladder.
+One of the best ways to combat postpartum incontinence is to perform Kegel exercises, which essentially works out those pelvic floor muscles so they tighten up and provide strong support for your bladder.

 - When can I start having sex, and will it feel the same?
 The general recommendation for postpartum intercourse is 4–6 weeks.
 However, each new mother heals at a different rate, so the main factor in deciding when sex works for you is your recovery progress and comfort level.
 Some common concerns are: Will sex 6 weeks postpartum be painful?
 Will sex feel different after having a baby?
 If intercourse is uncomfortable, you may need to heal longer or enlist the help of a lubricant or over-the-counter pain relief.
 And don’t forget your Kegels.
 Consistently doing your Kegel exercises will increase blood circulation and strengthen your pelvic floor muscles, accelerating your recovery.